om-arya/T.O.M/README.md

 ## Roadmap 🗺️
 - Brainstormed idea and potential features.
 - Implemented during the [Bitcamp 2024 hackathon](https://devpost.com/software/t-o-m-tabby-of-motivation) with JS/HTML/CSS.
-- Continued project afterwards with Django and additional features!
+- Continued project afterwards with Django, and currently adding additional features!

 <!-- FEATURES -->
 <a id="features"></a>